 When can I register for the Language Centre modules?

 The respective registration dates are published on the centre’s website.
-Registration opens in the second week of January for the spring semester and in the last week of July/first week of August for the autumn semester.
+Registration opens in the second week of January for the spring semester and in the first/second week of August for the autumn semester.

 How do I register?

 As soon as registration opens, students and staff register online via the website.

 Registrations or withdrawals cannot be undertaken by the Language Centre’s lecturers or management.

 The language course I am interested in has already begun.
 Can I still register for it?